arinto00/DotNetApiTemplate/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+For a detailed explanation of each component, see the [Template Walkthrough](TEMPLATE_WALKTHROUGH.md).